Droid00000/Frost/README.md

 ## Introduction

 Frost is a personal Discord bot.
-It handles booster roles, snowball fights, and more.
+It handle music, booster roles, snowball fights, and more.

 ## Installation

-At least Ruby version 3.3, a PostgreSQL database, and Docker (optional) is needed to run the bot.
+Ruby version 3.3, a PostgreSQL database, a Lavalink node, and Docker is needed to run the bot.

 1. **Install the latest version of Ruby**